kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 learning_rate: 0.01
 ```

- You can now using the `params:` prefix to reference these parameters in the `node` definition:
+ You can now use the `params:` prefix to reference these parameters in the `node` definition:

 ```python
 def increase_volume(volume, step):